PhilipCastiglione/SIT215_Project/README.md

-# SIT215 Artificial And Computational Intelligence: Reinforcement Learning Project
+# SIT215 Artificial And Computational Intelligence: Reinforcement Learning

-TODO
+This repository contains the code associated with the Deakin SIT215 Investigating Reinforcement Learning Project.

 ## Agents and Environments